-14. Contingent liabilities
+15. Contingent liabilities

 - (a) The nature of the Hospital's activities is such that there is usually litigation pending or in progress at any one time.
-With respect to claims as at March 31, 2015, it is management's position that the Hospital has valid defenses and appropriate insurance coverage in place.
+With respect to claims as at March 31, 2016, it is management's position that the Hospital has valid defenses and appropriate insurance coverage in place.
 In the event any claims are successful, management believes such claims are not expected to have a material effect on the Hospital's financial position. - (b) A group of healthcare institutions, including the Hospital, are members of the Healthcare Insurance Reciprocal of Canada ("HIROC").
 HIROC is a pooling of the liability insurance risk of its members.
 All members pay annual deposit premiums which are actuarially determined and are subject to further assessment for losses, if any, experienced by the pool for the years in which they were members.
-As at March 31, 2015, no assessments have been received. - (c) The Hospital has received a claim related to historical lease payments for the Medical Arts Building.
-This claim continues to be in dispute and at this time, the outcome is not determinable.
+As at March 31, 2016, no assessments have been received.

-15. Guarantees
+16. Guarantees